dannyco14/test/README.md

 This project demonstrates how we can upload files from browser to an Azure Storage Account

-Explore the [SimpleUpload ASP .NET Core web app](https://simpleuploaddaniel.azurewebsites.net/) that can access both the datalake storage and the key vault secret.
+Explore the [SimpleUpload ASP .NET Core web app](https://simpleuploaddaniel.azurewebsites.net/) that can access both the storage and the key vault secret.